The WB

-The WB Television Network (shortended to The WB, and nicknamed the "Frog Network" for its former mascot Michigan J. Frog) was an American television network launched on broadcast television on January 11, 1995, as a joint venture between the Warner Bros.
-Entertainment division of Time Warner and the Tribune Broadcasting subsidiary of the Tribune Company, with the former acting as controlling partner (and in which The WB received its name from).
-The network aired programs targeting teenagers and young adults between 12 and 34, with its children's division, Kids' WB, geared toward children 6 to 12.
+The WB Television Network (known as simply The WB, and nicknamed "The Frog" or the "Frog Network", after its former mascot Michigan J. Frog) was an American broadcast television network that launched on January 11, 1995, as a joint venture between the Warner Bros.
+Entertainment division of Time Warner (which acted as the network's controlling owner), the Tribune Broadcasting subsidiary of the Tribune Company, and network president Jamie Kellner.
+The network aired programs targeting teenagers and young adults aged 13 to 34, while its children's programming block, Kids' WB, targeted youth aged 4 to 12.

 On January 24, 2006, Warner Bros. and CBS Corporation announced plans to replace their respective subsidiary networks, The WB and UPN, with The CW later that same year.
-The WB ended its operations on September 17, 2006, with some programs from both it and competitor UPN (which had shut down on September 15) moving to The CW when it launched the following day, September 18.
+The WB ceased operations on September 17, 2006, with some programs from both it and competitor UPN (which had shut down on September 15) moving to The CW when it launched the following day, September 18.

-Time Warner re-used the WB brand for an online network that launched on April 28, 2008.
+Time Warner re-used the WB brand for an online network that launched on April 28, 2008, and then August 27, 2008.
 Until it was closed in December 2013, the website allowed users to watch shows aired on the former television network, as well as programming from the defunct In2TV service created prior to Time Warner's spinoff of AOL.
 The website could only be accessed within the United States.